 Many of those diagnosed with diabetes will have questions – and they will turn to their pharmacists for information.
 “This is a primary care issue, but family doctors don’t have a lot of time.
-We are more accessible and at times can pick up on issues and concerns sooner,” says Rob Roscoe, a Certified Diabetes Educator and pharmacist with 30 years’ experience working at a small, independent pharmacy in Rothesay, NB.
+We are more accessible and at times can pick up on issues and concerns sooner,” says Rob Roscoe, a Certified Diabetes Educator and pharmacist with more than 30 years’ experience working at a small, independent pharmacy in Rothesay, NB.

 Recent studies demonstrate that when a pharmacist caring for a person living with diabetes works in collaboration with other members of their healthcare team, there are improvements in A1C, a test that measures average blood glucose control over a period of two to three months.

 In addition, studies have found there are also improvements in A1C (a test that measures average blood glucose (sugar) control over a period of two to three months), plus reductions in medication reactions and cholesterol, notes Carolyn Gall Casey, director of education with the Canadian Diabetes Association.
 “Pharmacists can provide people living with diabetes self-management education and support to help them achieve their individual goals.”